THE EXECUTION OF MR. FLESH (Part 2)

-On the Cross, our Lord Jesus Christ has done for you what no man, religion, ritual, rule or law can ever do for you.
-He took your sinful self or flesh to the Cross and put it to death with Himself and then raised you up with Himself as an entirely new creation or self.
+On the Cross, our Lord Jesus Christ has done for you what no man, religion, ritual, rule, or law can ever do for you.
+He took your sinful self or flesh to the Cross and put it to death with Himself and then raised you with Himself as an entirely new creation or self.

 Knowing and internalizing this truth is what gives you total victory over sin and the flesh!

 7 For he who has died has been freed from sin.

 1 Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin.